-Customer's foodback is important to AutoGvro's Technical Publication toom Customers reeuback is important to AULOGVIOS rechnical Publication team.
+Customer's feedback is important to AutoGyro's Technical Publication team.

 This manual and all information herein have been compiled with greatest care and a maximum level of clarity, safety, and user-friendliness in mind.
 However, we welcome any comments, questions or suggestions that help us provide a higher quality of our documentation, services, and products.